D1rk123/apple_photo_ct_workflow/README.md

 ```

 ### Conda environment
 Two conda environments were used to run the code in this repository.
-Most code uses the *asr* environemnt, but for the reconstruction code the *flexbox* environment was used.
+Most code uses the *apcw* environemnt, but for the reconstruction code the *flexbox* environment was used.
 To create these conda environment, follow the instructions in conda environment/create_environment.txt or conda environment/create_environment_flexbox.txt.
 The exact environments are also described in .yml files in the same directory.

 ### Dataset
 The code was written for registration of a dataset of CT scans and parallel slice photographs of Kanzi apples.
 This dataset is publicly available on [Zenodo](https://zenodo.org/record/8167285).